Python Lesson 7: Pandas

 We can compute also the percent change for a given period

-We can compute the correlation with other Series of Dataframe column using corrwith
+We can compute the correlation with other series of data using corrwith

 Other methods of interest related with Series and DataFrame description is